pravega/pravega/documentation/src/docs/streamcuts.md

 A `StreamCut` can be used to configure a ReaderGroup to enable bounded processing of a Stream.
 The start and/or end `StreamCut` of a Stream can be passed as part of the ReaderGroup configuration.
-The below example shows the different ways to use `StreamCuts` as part of the ReaderGroup configuration.
+The below example shows the different ways to use `StreamCut`s as part of the ReaderGroup configuration.

 ```java
 /*